A Unified Framework for Event-based Frame Interpolation with Ad-hoc Deblurring in the Wild: Conclusion

 \section{Conclusion}

 In this paper, we have considered the tasks of event-based sharp frame interpolation and blurry frame interpolation jointly, as motion blur may or may not occur in input videos depending on the speed of the motion and the length of the exposure time.
 To solve these tasks with a single method, we have proposed \ourmodel, a novel bidirectional recurrent neural network which performs fusion of the reference video frames and the corresponding event stream.
 The recurrent structure of \ourmodel allows the effective propagation of event-based information across time, which is crucial for accurate interpolation.
 Moreover, we have introduced \ourfusionmodule, a new adaptive event-image fusion module based on channel attention.
 In order to provide a more realistic experimental setting for the examined low-level event-based tasks, we have presented \ourdataset, a new event-RGB dataset with the highest spatial event resolution among related sets.
 We have thoroughly evaluated our network on standard event-based sharp frame interpolation, event-based blurry frame interpolation, and single-image deblurring and shown that it consistently outperforms existing state-of-the-art methods on GoPro and \ourdataset.
+To improve the generalization of the model, we propose a self-supervised training framework with warped events for blurry frame interpolation and single-image deblurring.
+Three loss functions are utilized for the proposed framework.
+Experiments on the real-world dataset are conducted to show the effectiveness of the framework.
+We hope the work can inspire more event-based computational imaging work for realistic applications.

+In pursuit of enhancing the model's generalization, we further introduce a self-supervised training framework incorporating warped events for both blurry frame interpolation and single-image deblurring.
+The proposed framework integrates three distinct loss functions to constrain the model training.
+Through comprehensive experiments conducted on real-world datasets, we substantiate the effectiveness of our proposed approach.
+We envision that this work will serve as a catalyst for inspiring further exploration in the domain of event-based computational imaging for realistic applications.